21st Century Medicine

-In her practice at WeCare Integrative Medicine, Dr. Engels uses a combination of these two approaches as she believes that both are needed to provide optimal care, treatment and recovery.
+In her practice at WeCare Frisco, Dr. Engels uses a combination of these two approaches as she believes that both are needed to provide optimal care, treatment and recovery.
 Both Integrative Medicine and Functional Medicine seek to provide patients with different options for treatment that avoid surgery and medication overload.

 Each approach to your treatment can benefit your life in a different way, and you’re invited to contact WeCare Frisco to schedule your initial consultation with Dr. Engels.

 When people ask me, what is Functional Medicine?
 I say it is the science of creating health.

 Instead, what most of us experience today is conventional medicine, which focuses on diagnosis and treatment.
 It is what I, and all other doctors in practice today, learned in medical school.
 The goal in modern medicine or conventional medicine is to diagnose illnesses based on symptoms and geography.
 If you check enough boxes of the right symptoms, you get a diagnosis.